LongIslandCWClub/k6zx-rbn/README.md

 package over and above what is available from RBN.

 This repository contains the source code of the **rbn** package.
-It has been tested on the following operating systems[^1]:
+It has been tested on the following operating systems:

 - Linux

-[^1]: Testing on MacOS and Windows 10 is planned for the future.
+*Note: Testing on MacOS and Windows 10 is planned for the future.*

 <a name="installation"></a>